Master of Arts in Sustainable Development: Advocacy, Leadership, and Social Change

 International and US-Based Intensive Courses

 Students have the option of completing a short-term intensive course at sites in the US or abroad.
-Typically ranging in duration from one to four weeks, recent intensives have been offered in Washington, DC; Morocco; Mexico; and Turkey.
+Typically ranging in duration from one to four weeks, recent intensives have been offered in Washington, DC; Bangladesh; Mexico; and Turkey.

 Intensive field courses offer students pursuing an MA in sustainable development the chance to interact with practitioners in the field, learn on-site, and expand professional networking.
 Short-term intensives are typically offered in January.
 Learn more about the intensive field courses.

-View our 2015 course offerings
+View our 2016 course offerings

 Following the on-campus coursework phase, each student completes a professional practicum with an organization of his/her choosing.* The practicum must be related to the student’s coursework and career goals and be for a minimum of six months.
 Practicums may be paid professional positions or unpaid internships.

 During this period — referred to as Reflective Practice — students remain engaged with faculty and other students and receive course credit for documenting the integration of their knowledge and skills while working in a professional context.